-Today I’m still cringing.
+Today, mention these individual carrot cakes and I’m still cringing.
 Have you had an embarrassing instant of saying something without thinking it through, then spent the following hours and day wishing you could correct it and hit replay?
 Even on a day like French Mother’s Day today, I can’t ask for that gift.

 Such a wincing-induced moment came yesterday.
 It could have been straight from a Desperate Housewives’ scene; Bree standing in frilly apron, smiling proudly from ear to ear behind the baking stall at the School’s Summer Fête looking at her carrot cakes.